Step 1: Introduction

 During the next 3+ days, the Water Technician will continue to monitor the equipment that was placed in your home.
 Once the drying is complete, the Water Technician will remove all of the equipment.
-It is very important that during the drying stage, all equipment stay running 24/7.
+During the drying stage, it is very important that all equipment runs continuously 24/7.

 Now that your home is dry, the Water Technician will take final photos of any demolition that was performed and to show the area is dry.
 Once the Water Technician is completed their documentation, they will have you sign a Certificate of Satisfaction which lets your Insurance Carrier know we completed the work and it is dry.
 We will submit the estimate to your Insurance Carrier and once they approve it, they will send monies to you in which we would collect for the work performed.

-Within 24 hours of Mitigation, an estimator will come out to your property and write a detailed estimate on their findings.
+During the Mitigation process, a Reconstruction Estimator will come out to your property to write a detailed estimate on their finding.

 The estimator will submit your estimate to your Insurance Carrier for approval.
-The Estimator and Adjuster will negotiate until they agree on a scope.
+The Estimator and Adjuster will go back and forth until they agree on a scope of work.
 (2-4 weeks)

-Now that your Adjuster has approved the scope, it is time to sign a contract and pay your deductible.
-(24-48 hours)
+Now that your Adjuster has approved the scope of work, it is time to sign a contract and pay your deductible.
+(1-2 weeks)

-You will be assigned a Project Manager and go over selections so materials can be ordered. *Due to COVID, we are experiencing delayed delivery of materials.
+You will be assigned a Project Manager and go over selections so materials can be ordered.
 (1-2 weeks)

 Once materials are in, the construction will take place.
 Once completed, you will do the final walk-through with your Project Manager.